leuchtetgruen/baseviewcontroller.js/docs/views/listview.md

 This is a callback function.
 It will be called when the list item at the position `idx` is selected (clicked, touched).

+If your `build`-method returns an element that has a subelement with the CSS-class `cell-content` only the subelement with this CSS element will react to clicks and call `selectedItem`.

 ###customizeListItem(listItem, idx)

 This is an optional callback.
 If it's implemented it's called right after the listItem (an [ListItem](listitem.md) object) is produced using the `build`-function.
 This function can be used to customize the produced listItem (e.g. setting other listeners, or manipulate it in other ways).